sonofthort/metajson/README.md

 }
 ~~~

-metajson.eval can also receive a dictionary allowing a metajson object to refer to some predefined values.
-A dictionary can also contain actual functions, which can be invoked the same same as templates.
+metajson.eval can also receive a dictionary, allowing a metajson object to refer to some predefined values.
+A dictionary can also contain actual functions, which can be invoked the same way as templates.

 ~~~
 metajson.eval({